CUBRID/cubrid-manual/en/sql/tuning.rst

                     SCAN (table: dba.t2), (heap time: 0, fetch: 1, ioread: 0, readrows: 10, rows: 1)
                     SUBQUERY_CACHE (hit: 99, miss: 1, size: 150704, status: enabled)

-Moreover, subquery cache is disabled in a correlated subquery that includes functions like random (), sys_guid () that produce different results each time they are executed.
+The following example shows the deactivation of subquery caching when the correlated subquery includes functions like random(), which yield different results with each execution.

-The following example shows a case where a correlated subquery includes random ():

 ::